narmi/design_system/README.md

 Refer to the [**Changelog**](https://github.com/narmi/design_system/blob/master/CHANGELOG.md) for details.

 ### Browser Support
-Please check the following chart to see the minimum browser versions supported by design_system:
+Please check the following chart to see the minimum browser versions supported by `@narmi/design_system`:

 - https://caniuse.com/?search=focus-within